Battle of Culloden: Background

-Apart from a skirmish at Clifton Moor, the Jacobite army evaded pursuit and crossed back into Scotland on 20 December.
-Entering and returning from England were considerable military achievements, and morale was high.
-The Jacobite strength increased to over 8,000 with the addition of a substantial north-eastern contingent under Lord Lewis Gordon, as well as Scottish and Irish regulars in French service.
-French-supplied artillery was used to besiege Stirling Castle, the strategic key to the Highlands.
-On 17 January, the Jacobites dispersed a relief force under Henry Hawley at the Battle of Falkirk Muir although the siege made little progress.
+Despite its lack of tangible results, the invasion boosted recruitment, bringing Jacobite strength to more than 8,000.
+These troops, along with French-supplied artillery, were used to besiege Stirling Castle, the strategic key to the Scottish Highlands.
+On 17 January the Jacobites repulsed a government relief force under Henry Hawley at the Battle of Falkirk Muir, although the siege itself made little progress.

-On 1 February, the siege of Stirling was abandoned, and the Jacobites withdrew to Inverness.
-Cumberland's army advanced along the coast and entered Aberdeen on 27 February, and both sides halted operations until the weather improved.
-Several French shipments were received during the winter but the Royal Navy's blockade led to shortages of both money and food.
-When Cumberland left Aberdeen on 8 April, Charles and his officers agreed giving battle was their best option.
+Soon after, Cumberland arrived in Edinburgh to take over command from Hawley.
+On 1 February, the Jacobite army abandoned the siege and withdrew to Inverness.
+Cumberland's army entered Aberdeen on 27 February and both sides halted operations until the weather improved.
+Although several French shipments were received during the winter, the Royal Navy blockade left the Jacobites short of money and food.
+When Cumberland marched out of Aberdeen on 8 April to resume the campaign, Charles and his senior advisers agreed their best option was to gamble on a set-piece battle.